iodigital-com/io-technology/data/blog/distributed-chat-system/system-components-communication-and-chat-api.md

 }
 ```

-Then, we will add `ConversationMessageService.java`:
+Then, we will add `ConversationMessageService.java`, which will handle posting messages to a conversation.
+It ensures the user is a participant, then creates a new `ConversationMessage` with the provided text and sender information, saving both the message and the updated conversation to the database.

 ```java
 @Service